dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 ### Certificate file watching in Kestrel

-TLS certificates [configured](dotnet/core/extensions/configuration) by path are now monitored for changes when `reloadOnChange` is passed to [KestrelServerOptions.Configure](dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserveroptions.configure).
-A change to the certificate file is treated the same way as a change to the configured path (i.e. endpoints are reloaded).
+TLS certificates [configured](xref:fundamentals/configuration/index) by path are now monitored for changes when `reloadOnChange` is passed to <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure?displayProperty=nameWithType>.
+A change to the certificate file is treated the same way as a change to the configured path (that is, endpoints are reloaded).

 Note that file deletions are specifically not tracked since they arise transiently and would crash the server if non-transient.